Eye4Games/rise/_posts/2015-09-30-Loud-Clear.md

 ---

-Alone in the broadcasting studio, I cranked up my voice speed to an energetic patter, “Announcing loud and clear over your home radio, this is MT-∂ with the hourly news.
+Alone in the broadcasting studio, I cranked up my voice speed to an energetic patter, “Announcing loud and clear over your home radio, this is MT-ρ with the hourly news.
 It is a beautiful day in the city….”

 I have never left the studio and its tinted windows looked out on hallways, but I did not need to perceive the outside world to report on it.